jslee7420/OpenCV/README.md

 let mat = cv.imread(imgElement);
 }
 ```

+**Note**You have to call delete method of cv.Mat to free memory allocated in Emscripten's heap.

 ## Images
 OpenCV.js saves images as cv.Mat type.
 We use HTML canvas element to transfer cv.Mat to the web or in reverse